 How do tracking tunnels work?

-They work by encouraging predators into a tunnel using a lure on the ink free section of a tracking card.
-Predators walk through the sticky ink on the tracking card to reach the lure and leave high definition foot (and sometimes body) prints on the absorbent section of the card.
+They work by encouraging predators into a tunnel using a lure in the middle of the tracking card.
+Predators walk across the sticky ink on the tracking card to reach the lure and leave high definition foot (and sometimes body) prints on the blank section of the card.

 Prints on this section of the card do not smudge so you can compare to the reference print sheet provided to identify what type of predator has been in your tunnel.

 Typically tunnels are light, durable stand-alone corflute that come in flat sheets that need to be folded along crease lines to form the tunnel.
 Instructions are provided and they’re pretty easy to set up.
 The standard size is 500mm length and 100mm wide.
 Larger sizes are available as are other models made from different materials.
 Check out where to purchase tracking tunnels.

 Does the tracking card come with ink already on it?